PFRA.app

 Scoring at a glance

-The composite score is out of 100 points: strength 15, core 15, cardio 50, and body composition 20.
-A 75 total is the usual pass line, but each component still has its own floor.
+The composite score totals 100 points: strength 15, core 15, cardio 50, and body composition 20.
+A composite of 75 is the standard passing score, and each component also has a minimum that must be met.

 Choosing event variants